 Assessment Design Team Member

-Ms. Shipman will serve on the assessment design team and supervise the development of Essential Element Concept Maps and preparations for item writing and external review.
+Ms. Shipman serves on the assessment design team and supervises the development of Essential Element Concept Maps and preparations for item writing and external review.
 Ms. Shipman has served as the ELA test development coordinator for the Dynamic Learning Maps® Consortium since 2012 and is also the test development lead for all CETE-delivered alternate assessments based on alternate academic achievement standards.
 Ms. Shipman’s research involves text development for reading assessments and the design of writing assessments for students with significant cognitive disabilities to further their literacy skills.
 Ms. Shipman's 20-year teaching career included teaching science and language arts classes.
 She earned a BA in education from Washburn University with emphases in English and science.

 Research & Psychometric Team Member

 Dr. Nash serves on I-SMART’s research team and leads the psychometric team with principal responsibility for psychometrics, data management, and analysis.
 Dr. Nash earned a doctorate in in educational psychology from the University of Kansas, specializing in research, evaluation, measurement, and statistics with a minor in special education.
 She currently works at ATLAS as a senior psychometrician.
 She previously worked as a psychometrician at Ascend Learning, specializing in assessments in the higher education field.
 Her research interests include formative assessment, scoring models for technology-enabled assessments, and implementation of diagnostic assessment platforms.